nicodelpiano/bigcorp-chart/README.md

 You can see a working [demo here](https://bigcorp-chart.herokuapp.com).

+Use the mouse scroll to zoom-in and zoom-out and to drag the chart.

 ## Build & Run

 In the project directory, you can run (use `yarn` if preferred):